MethaneRain/Python/Pandas/pandas.md

 ---
 ---

-## Taking a break from working with actual data, we can play around a bit with populating dataframes with our own data.
+## Taking a break from working with actual data, we can play around a bit with populating data frames with our own data.
 This is obviously a very helpful skill if you plan on using Pandas further.

+Panda Series is a powerful data structure, it has some draw backs: you can only store one attribute for each key.
+If we turn our attention to Pandas DataFrame (which was the data structure of our weather data above), we can be more flexible in the data that is stored.
+DataFrames are essentially a sequence of Series objects.